isc-projects/kea/platforms.rst

 * Windows Server (all versions)
 * Any platform with OpenSSL 1.0.1 or earlier, which does not also have Botan as an alternative
 * Any platform with log4cplus version 1.0.2 or earlier.
+* Any platform with a compiler that doesn't support C++14.

 .. _required-software: